Equipment Line of Credit

 There are two ways to interpret an equipment line of credit.
 One way is to think of it as a line of credit used towards equipment purchases, and that equipment creates a greater return to pay off the money borrowed plus interest.
 Another way to interpret the equipment line of credit is an asset-based line of credit on equipment.
 The funder provides money with collateral on the equipment and would seize it if payments are not returned.
 This option is more common if the borrower does not have strong enough credit or revenue to get funded without collateral or lower rates were collateral included.

 When it comes to understanding how an equipment line of credit can work for your business’s cash flow, merchants must first understand the basics and varieties of lines of credit.

 A line of credit can be best understood like a credit card, only on a much larger scale for businesses.
 A line of credit has a maximum limit that can be spent, but is revolving as the account owner pays off amounts and spends more while not overreaching the limit.
 Most lenders will allow an increase credit limit request should cash flow needs prove warranted and reliable.

-Lines of credit vary by lender in terms of interest rates, credit limits, minimum payments and occasionally uses or other reasons.
-Sometimes the money is in the form of a credit card or debit card, other times checks, virtual bank accounts or other means.
-This funding program also varies in terms of secured or unsecured, meaning there may or may not be collateral used as security for the lender.
+The lender’s lines of credit vary in terms of interest rates, credit limits, minimum payments, and occasionally uses or other reasons.
+Sometimes the money is in the form of a credit card or debit card.
+Other times, checks, virtual bank accounts, or other means.
+This funding program also varies in terms of secured or unsecured, meaning there may or may not be collaterally used as security for the lender.
 Unsecured lines of credit will typically have higher rates due to the increased risk of the lender potentially not getting their money returned.